HangfireIO/Hangfire.Dashboard.Authorization/README.md

 }
 ```

-The `result` variable will contain byte array definition with your passowrd.
+The `result` variable will contain byte array definition with your password.